 To start, you'll need to take a series of photos with varying focus points.
 Begin by focusing on the nearest part of your figurine, then gradually adjust the focus towards the back, capturing each segment in sharp detail.
 It's crucial to keep the camera steady, as even slight movements can disrupt the series.
 Each image should overlap slightly with the next so they blend seamlessly later.

 Once you've captured your shots, you'll use photo editing software to merge them.
 The software identifies the sharpest areas from each photo and stitches them together into a single, fully-focused image.
 This method not only enhances clarity but also adds depth, making your figurine photos stand out.
 By mastering focus stacking, you elevate your photography skills considerably.
+Additionally, experimenting with different lighting and backgrounds can complement the focus stacking process, bringing out the intricate details of your figurines.
+Don’t forget to refine toy photo editing tips by adjusting color balance, contrast, or adding subtle shadows to give your images a professional finish.
+With practice, these techniques will transform your figurine photography into captivating works of art.

 Preparing Your Equipment